Southwest explains its meltdown to Congress – KION546

 Southwest declined to comment on the union’s allegations ahead of the hearing.

-A copy of Watterson’s testimony, obtained by CNN, includes an apology to travelers and employees for the disruption.
+A copy of Watterson’s testimony, obtained ahead of the hearing by CNN, included an apology to travelers and employees for the disruption.
 It shows he is prepared to say the difficulty of recovering from the storm “created an unprecedented amount and frequency of required changes to Crew schedules that overwhelmed our Crew Scheduling processes and technology.”

 Southwest says it has been testing a scheduling software update, launched a new team in its command center, improved telephone systems, and is investing in better preparedness for cold weather.

-Watterson is set to say the airline “had an opportunity to test some of these newly-implemented mitigation efforts” when the FAA grounded all departures nationwide last month due to its own computer failure.
+Watterson said the airline “had an opportunity to test some of these newly-implemented mitigation efforts” when the FAA grounded all departures nationwide last month due to its own computer failure.

 The union criticized the airline for giving executives stock options in the wake of the meltdown while employees lost profit sharing pay because of the airline’s financial hit due to the meltdown.
 The airline did agree to give some employee groups hardship pay.